Magic-Abracadabra/Magic-Abracadabra/README.md

 We are a small team whose members major in Mathematics & Engineering, with limited resources (esp. equipment and computational resources).
 This is why we consecrate ourselves to the advent of a decentralized world.
 (Remark: We have defined the term "decentralized" above in Chinese.)

+We are committed to giving credit to related public paper (including ArXiv) or open-source project (including GitHub) within our best efforts.
+If you believe an omission in our references exists, please bring it to our attention by creating an issue in our project.
+We will highly value those suggestions that provide **a direct methodological foundation**, **introduce a key concept we build upon**, or **offer a seminal result in the same specific problem domain**.

 Welcome to our homepage!
 We will be glad if you share the same mission and dream with us, so we're here seeking collaboration opportunities, to address the following issues in [Foundation Models/Agents together](https://github.com/Magic-Abracadabra/Office-Agents-and-Their-Incremental-Learning-Framework):

 1. Lacking interpretability, which makes LLMs hallucinate - being opaque, not auditable, and not thoroughly controllable